dbernhard-0x7CD/simple-reaction-daemon/README.md

 # Simple Reaction Daemon

-This program allows to configure certain actions which will be executed if pings to a certain host fail for a given amount of time.
+This program allows to configure certain actions which will be executed if pings to a certain host fail/succeed for a given amount of time.
 Currently implemented actions are:

 * restart another systemd-service (f.ex: systemd-networkd, iwd or wpa_supplicant)
 * restart the system